A unified picture of medium-induced radiation: Spectrum of medium-induced emissions

 \subsection{Opacity expansion (OE)}

-The opacity expansion of the spectrum arises when inserting Eq.~\eqref{eq:oe-mom} directly into Eq.~\eqref{eq:medspec-simplified}, and was developed in Refs.~\cite{Gyulassy:1999zd,Wiedemann:2000za}.
-The truncation of this series at a given order $n$ in the medium scattering potential gives the $N = n$ term, which is by definition proportional to $(L/\lambda)^n$ (see Eq.~\eqref{eq:general-OE}).
+The opacity expansion of the spectrum arises when inserting Eq.~\eqref{eq:oe-mom} directly into Eq.~\eqref{eq:medspec-simplified}, and was developed in Refs.~\cite{Gyulassy:2000er,Wiedemann:2000za}.\footnote{To be precise, expanding our formulas order by order in opacity reproduces the expansion defined in Ref.~\cite{Wiedemann:2000za}, which reproduces Ref.~\cite{Gyulassy:2000er} in the ``incoherent'' limit.} The truncation of this series at a given order $n$ in the medium scattering potential gives the $N = n$ term, which is by definition proportional to $(L/\lambda)^n$ (see Eq.~\eqref{eq:general-OE}).
 Physically this means, at $N=n$ one counts $n$ number of scatterings (both with and without momentum exchange) on the full elastic potential.
 The relevant energy scales that arise are $\bar\omega_c = \frac12\mu^2L$, and $\frac{L}{\lambda}\bar\omega_c = \frac12\hat q_0L^2$ as discussed in Sec.~\ref{sec:heuristic}.
 A general formula for the spectrum at any order is derived in App.~\ref{app:general-formula}, and with finite-$z$ corrections in App.~\ref{app:Kernels_finitez}.
 These results are used in the following calculations, and we will refer to the appendices for more details.

 \paragraph{First order ($N = 1$):} The spectrum at first order of opacity is well known~\cite{Gyulassy:1999zd,Wiedemann:2000za}.
 Since Eq.~\eqref{eq:medspec-simplified} already includes at least one scattering, we obtain the $N = 1$ term by replacing the full propagator $\Kc$ by the vacuum one.
 We then find,